BLCM/wlmods/Apocalyptech/README.md

 - **Always Visible Challenge Icons** - Makes challenge icons visible at all times
+- **Closer Destruction Rains From The Heavens** - Moves all three dungeons from this sidequest next to the quest-giver.
 - **Mega TimeSaver XL** - Speeds up slow animations throughout the game.
 - **More Visible Scrolls** - Makes the scroll loot bars (and, incidentally, mission items) far more visible